-Our translation network comprises nine freelance translators and one editor.
-Our translators are spread over two continents and live in Berlin, London, New York, Mexico City, and the rolling Scottish countryside.
-Each one of them is a native English speaker and has an academic background in a history-related field or the history of art.
-Most have studied their subject to PhD level.
+Our translation network comprises seven freelance translators and one editor.
+Our translators are spread over two continents and live in Berlin, London, Massachusetts, and the rolling Scottish countryside.
+We all have an academic background in a history-related field or the history of art.

 Orla Ambrose is from Ireland.
 She studied the history of art and architecture at Trinity College Dublin and has lived in Berlin since 1996.

 Her translation specialisms are painting, provenance research, and conservation.

 Isabel Aitken is from the UK and lives in Scotland.
 She studied languages and medieval history at the University of St Andrews.